England | Scotland | Wales | Northern Ireland | Ireland

 Here to listen, not to tell

 We provide a confidential service to all our patients, including under 16s.
 This means that you can tell others about this visit, but we won’t.
+We are here to help and support you with all your physical and mental health needs without prejudice or judgment.

 You can be sure that anything you discuss with any member of this practice -clinicians, receptionists and administrators – will stay confidential.